-Set Up Direct Deposit
+1. Set Up Direct Deposit

 If your company offers direct deposit for your paycheck, it may pay to take advantage.
 It’s both intelligent and convenient.
 Your money is immediately available in your bank account on payday, and you don’t have to wait in line at the bank to deposit your check.

 In addition, many banks waive monthly fees if you set up direct deposit with them.
-There are many other benefits of direct deposit and automatic payments you may want to learn more about.

-Maintain the Required Minimum Balance
+2. Maintain the Required Minimum Balance

-Use Your Bank’s ATMs
+3. Use Your Bank’s ATMs

 If you frequently take cash out, these fees can add up.
 You can avoid this by always using your own bank’s ATMs or using a bank that reimburses ATM fees.

-Watch Your Spending Habits
+4. Track Your Spending Habits

 One of the most common bank charges is the non-sufficient funds fee.
 Banks usually will charge you a fee when you use your account and don’t have enough money to cover a charge.
 Such fees can happen unexpectedly with recurring payments and subscriptions.

-Sign Up for Overdraft Protection
+5. Sign Up for Overdraft Protection

 Even if you watch your balance closely, overdrafts can still happen.
 However, many banks offer an overdraft protection service to save you from those fees.
 To take advantage of the service, you link up another account — often a savings account — to your checking account.
 The bank will automatically transfer enough to cover any overages.
 Some banks, like Ally Bank, offer this transfer service at no additional cost, while others charge a smaller fee than the overdraft fee.

-Enroll in Paperless Statements
+6. Enroll in Paperless Statements

 For example, Bank of America charges $5 each for statement copies.
 You can avoid this type of charge by signing up for electronic delivery and viewing your statements online.
 If you need hard copies, you can download and print them yourself.

-Avoid Unnecessary Wire Transfers
+7. Avoid Unnecessary Wire Transfers

 Wire transfers can be quick and convenient compared to traditional bank transfers, which take up to three business days to complete.
 However, there’s a cost for the speed and convenience.

 For example, Chase charges up to $35 per domestic wire transfer and even more if you want to send a wire internationally.
 Sometimes, wire transfers are required.
 But if you can use a regular transfer, you can save money.
-You might want to explore some of the services that now offer no-cost personal transfers, like Zelle or Venmo.
+You might want to explore some services that now offer no-cost personal transfers, like Zelle or Venmo.

-Set Up Alerts and Notifications
+8. Set Up Alerts and Notifications

 One of the best ways to avoid unnecessary charges is to know what’s happening with your account.
 Most banks offer alerts and notifications for various activities on your account.
 Sign up for them and keep those extra fees away.